Content Management System (CMS)

-There are issues with Drupal however.
+There are issues with Drupal, however.
 The competing products may provide benefits that decrease cost, and increase value.
 We’ve also found it harder to find support from professionals and the documentation, despite our personal contributions, still leaves much to desire.
 But this doesn’t invalidate Drupal, just make it picky for which projects it supports.

 Drupal is a powerful CMS that went to build a more complete solution to building websites that did not require coding.
-They did this through a verity of built in plugins that allow the site admin to define custom content types.
+They did this through a verity of built-in plugins that allow the site admin to define custom content types.
 Displays, or views, can then also be built for easily displaying the data.

 The largest alternative to Drupal is WordPress.
 It provides similar tools to Drupal, but requires more plugins that are not built within Drupal.
-WordPress is a blog based CMS that can be extended to provide just about any web function a business could own.
+WordPress is a blog-based CMS that can be extended to provide just about any web function a business could own.

-Another alternative to Drupal is Laravel, or a Framework built on one of the popular language (like PHP).
+Another alternative to Drupal is Laravel, or a Framework built on one of the popular languages (like PHP).
 These can offer complete custom projects a better, more clean code base that is easier to support and easier to develop.

-More custom development, and large system development can often benefit from Laravel’s approach.
-While the WordPress solutions tend to benefit the majority of small businesses who might want just good enough.
+More custom development, and large system development, can often benefit from Laravel’s approach.
+While the WordPress solutions tend to benefit the majority of small businesses, who might want just good enough.
 Drupal shines in the middle, and does middle range budget and custom business infrastructure system development exceptionally well.